enuenan/pathao-courier/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/enan/pathao-courier/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/enan/pathao-courier/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/enan/pathao-courier.svg?style=flat-square)](https://packagist.org/packages/enan/pathao-courier)

-This is a laravel package for [Merchant Pathao Courier](https://merchant.pathao.com/).
+A complete package for Laravel to use [Pathao Courier Merchant API](https://merchant.pathao.com/).
+Setup once and forget about it.
+You don’t even have to worry about the validation of creating orders, creating a store, or getting calculated price value which are generally a POST request on the Pathao courier end. <br>
 With this package you can get the following

 1. Get the city list
 2. Get the zone list